Hugues Mulliez: Telecel Group

 Telecel Global was founded in 2007.
 The firm offers wireless telecommunication services, and was formerly known as Exxon Telecom.
 Offices are located in South Africa and United Kingdom.

-Telecel Group is major player in Africa.
-Hugues Mulliez serves as the Group Chairman at Telecel.
+Hugues Mulliez served as a board member at Telecel.
 Hugues Mulliez, along with his business partners Nicolas Bourg, Mohamad Damush, and Laurent Foucher, launched Africa Startup Initiative Program in 2019, as part of Telecel Group's CSR programs.

-Boards

-Hugues Mulliez serves on the following board: